cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: No amount of exhortation had any effect.
 | Usge: The media have been exhorting people to turn out for the demonstration. | [游行]
 |
-| glutton
-| Definition: a person who eats too much. [饕餮]
-| Definition: a person who is excessively fond of or always eager for somthing.
-| Synonyms: mania
-| Usage: A glutton of adventure.
-|
 | malediction [咒语，诅咒]
 | Definition: a magical word or phrase uttered with the intention of bring | about evil or destruction.
 | Synonyms: curse